 Is the Statue of Liberty Worth Visiting with Kids?

 Is the Statue of Liberty worth visiting with kids?
-A family guide including boat trips, how long it takes and whether it’s worth the time.
+A family guide including boat trips, how long it takes, whether kids enjoy it and whether it’s worth the time.

 NORTH AMERICANYCWHAT TO DO

-The Statue of Liberty is one of the most iconic landmarks in the world, and for many families visiting New York, it feels like something you should do at least once.
-The question most parents ask, though, is whether it’s actually worth the time and effort when travelling with children.
+The Statue of Liberty is one of the most iconic landmarks in the world, and for many families visiting New York, it feels like something you should include at least once.

 Why the Statue of Liberty Works Well for Kids